+Option (15 units)

-Must Select 1 or 2 or 3 or 4 or 5 (15 units each) To complete the elective requirements indicated below, choose any upper division course from ACCT, BUS, ECON, FIN, MGT, MKT or MIS not already used in the major.
-(Not applicable to the Management Emphasis)
+Students may select one of the following options: To complete the elective requirements indicated below, choose any upper division course from ACCT, BUS, ECON, FIN, MGT, MKT or MIS not already used in the major.
+(Not applicable to the Management Option)

-1. ENTREPRENEURSHIP EMPHASIS
+1. Entrepreneurship Option